bvegor/Greenway/README.md

 ## Greenway
 First part of BTS SNIR graduation project.
 It's a Kotlin application allowing a technician to locate bikes.
-This application interacts with an API in HTTP, a Firebase Realtime database and an ESP32.
+This application interacts with an API, a Firebase Realtime database and an ESP32.

 ## 🛠 Skills
 <div align="center">